Humor and Satire in Contemporary Europe

 For (Research) MA and PhD students: If you wish to present your current research during the workshop, please also submit a short abstract (approx. 250 words).

-The deadline for application is 5 May 2019.
+Applications will be reviewed on a rolling basis.
+The final deadline for application is 19 May 2019.

 ‘ This summer school was an amazing experience for me.
 Two aspects were particularly important: the fact that its interdisciplinarity was substantial, a real and useful dialogue among different disciplines; and its friendly atmosphere, in which lecturers, graduate and undergraduate students could work together and inspire each other, in class or having a drink together.
 The organization was perfect, also outside the classroom: the organizers were always helpful.
 The group was great, really fun, and Groningen is lovely.
 I strongly recommend it .’